-If you’ve ever wondered why the same politicians seem to stay in Washington for decades — collecting power, perks, and pensions while regular families struggle — you’re not alone.
+If you have ever wondered why the same politicians seem to stay in Washington for decades — collecting power, perks, and pensions while regular families struggle — you are not alone.
 “Why are there no term limits for Congress?” is one of the most-searched political questions in America, and for good reason.

-The short answer: Congress hasn’t imposed term limits on itself because doing so would require members of Congress to vote away their own jobs.
+The short answer: Congress has not imposed term limits on itself because doing so would require members of Congress to vote away their own jobs.
 Career politicians protecting career politicians.

-Here’s what you need to know — and why John Peters is running for Florida’s 16th Congressional District to change it.
+Here is what FL-14 voters need to know — and why John Peters is running for Florida’s 14th Congressional District to change it.

 Does Congress Have Term Limits?